vynx-solutions/VynxBackend/README.md

 3) Change the values to what you want cids.
 4) Relaunch backend and relaunch game for changes to apply.

+## How to use vbucks-on-kill (endpoint to give vbucks)
+1) Go to config.json
+2) Change the secret key
+3) Enabled if isnt already enabled
+4) Start browser on ip:port/givevbucks
+5) Do a json body like this { "username": "playerusername", "giveamount": "amountofvbuckshere" }
+6) **Skip this step if you dont want vbucks on kill.
+So bassicly you gotta edit ur game server to call this api for every kill with the right args**

 ## License
 This **project/backend** is licensed under the **BSD 3-Clause License.**